geobrignell/geobrignell/README.md

 - 👋 Hi, I’m @geobrignell
-- 👀 I’m interested in data science and cyber security.
+- 👀 Always looking for something new to learn!
+Currently enjoying cybersecurity Capture the Flag puzzles on HackTheBox and learning various data science techniques with the goal of building my own fantasy football prediction algorithm.
-- 🌱 I’m currently studying Physics at the University of Bristol as well as various online courses.
+- 🌱 Currently completing a BSc Physics with Scientific Computing Degree from the University of Bristol.
 - 📫 You may reach me at georgebrignellcash@gmail.com

 <!---